Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Ledger Governance.md

 ## Projects
 Projects are a sequence of tasks with a deadline:
-- Working with Cory, Ryan and Rebecca on Ledger Governance design space
 - Proposal 18: Locked tokens recovery (Deadline: ledger 4.0 update)
 - Community onboarding
 	- Nish (Deadline: open)